thephez/dpp-spec/docs/data-contract.md

-      ✔ should return invalid result if $id is specified as an indexed property ✔ should return invalid result if indices has undefined property ✔ should return invalid result if index property is object ✔ should return invalid result if index property is array of objects ✔ should return invalid result if index property is an array of different types ✔ should return invalid result if index property contained prefixItems array of arrays ✔ should return invalid result if index property contained prefixItems array of objects ✔ should return invalid result if index property is array of arrays ✔ should return invalid result if index property is array with different item definitions ✔ should return invalid result if unique compound index contains both required and optional properties properties definition
+      ✔ should return invalid result if $id is specified as an indexed property ✔ should return invalid result if indices has undefined property ✔ should return invalid result if index property is object ✔ should return invalid result if index property is an array ✔ should return invalid result if index property is array with different item definitions ✔ should return invalid result if unique compound index contains both required and optional properties properties definition